Insignificant Choice Polynomial Time: A Logic Capturing PTIME: Abstract

 We also use the following terminology.
-The atoms in $A$ and the sets in $\textit{HF\/}(A)$ are the {\em objects} of the base set $B = HF(A) \cup K$.
+The atoms in $A$ and the sets in $\textit{HF\/}(A)$ are the {\em objects} of the base set $B = \textit{HF\/}(A) \cup K$.
 A set $X$ is called {\em transitive} iff $x \in X$ and $y \in x$ implies $y \in X$.
 If $x$ is an object, then $\textit{TC\/}(x)$ denotes the least transitive set $X$ with $x \in X$.
 If $\textit{TC\/}(x)$ is finite, the object $x$ is called {\em hereditarily finite}.

-The logic names are interpreted in the usual way, i.e. \textbf{true} and \textbf{false} are interpreted by 1 and 0, respectively (i.e. by $\{ \emptyset \}$ and $\emptyset$).
+The logic names are interpreted in the usual way, i.e. \textbf{true} and \textbf{false} are interpreted by 1 and 0, respectively (i.e. by $\{ \emptyset \}$ and $\emptyset$)\footnote{Note that as in CPT we overload 0 with a specific value \textit{undef\/} for undefinedness \cite{blass:apal1999}.
+This is because we are mainly interested in problems to decide, if input structures are to be accepted.
+Whether there is an explicit rejection of a structure or a computation simply does not produce a decision result, is not important in this context.
+It would, however, do no harm if a specific value \textit{undef\/} would be added to each base set; it would only make the computation model slighly more complicated.}.
 Boolean operations are undefined, i.e. give rise to the value 0, if at least one of the arguments is not Boolean.